Health and Wellness

 Ackerman Charter School District will actively research avenues to promote the Wellness Policy to students, parents, and staff using e-newsletters, websites, and other resources.

-Vaccination Requirements for Incoming 7th Graders
+Vaccination Requirements for All New Students and Incoming 7th Graders

 More information about vaccine safety can be found at:

 Governor Brown signed Senate Bill (SB) 277 on June 30, 2015.
 SB 277 changes immunization requirements for children entering child care or school.

 Parents or guardians of students in any school or child-care facility, whether public or private, will no longer be allowed to submit a personal beliefs exemption to a currently-required vaccine.